-Okaukuejo Camp (formerly known as Okakwiju), meaning a woman who bore a child each year, stands near the public southern entrance of Etosha National Park, at the western end of the famous Etosha Pan.
+Okaukuejo Camp (formerly known as Okakwiju), meaning a woman who bore a child each year, stands at the western end of the famous Etosha Pan, about a half-hour drive from the Andersson Gate, the southern entrance into Etosha National Park.
 Although a larger camp than most we feature, it is a popular choice due to its well-established waterhole, which attracts a variety of game in large numbers.

 Our view of Okaukuejo Camp

-Being a larger, government run camp, Okaukuejo does not reach the same standards as the smaller, private camps outside the park.
-However, its excellent waterhole and convenient location inside the park make it well worth staying at, and its prices are reasonable.
+As a large, formerly government-run camp, Okaukuejo still has rather a corporate feel and does not reach the same standards as the smaller, private camps outside the park.
+However, its excellent waterhole and convenient location inside the park make it well worth consideration, and its prices are reasonable.

 Finding space at OkaukuejoThe fantastic waterhole makes Okaukuejo a very popular choice for travellers to Etosha, and it can get very booked up, especially from July to October.
 Expert Africa holds several rooms throughout this period – usually two-person chalets – reserving them for travellers who visit Okaukuejo as part of a fly-drive holiday with us.
 This means that sometimes we have space, even when the camp will tell you that they are 'full'.
 Take a look at Okaukuejo's live availability page for more information – and remember that these rooms are only for travellers who book their whole fly-drive itinerary with us.